 Radarcape

-Older Radarcape do not support client mode without manual intervention.
+Older Radarcapes do not support feeding data to OpenSky without manual intervention.
 To add the OpenSky feeding function, you generally have two choices.

 Installation: add package to original firmware

-Please note: Before you install our feeder, you should create an account and add your device to My OpenSky>My Sensors.
-Please refer to this article for more information.
+Please note: Before you install our feeder, you should create an account and add your device to Register a Radarcape Receiver.

 To install the OpenSky feeder, you need to access the device's command line interface.
 The easiest way to do so is using an SSH client such as Putty (if you are on a Windows machine).
 First you have to identify the version of the firmware you are running.
 To display the number (e.g. 3.8.1), run the command: